As an Amazon Associate, I earn from qualifying purchases.

 - You will find Medjool dates in some vegan recipes as well.
 Surprise!
 Not all sugar is vegan, and unless the sugar is organic or the source is certified vegan, you don’t always know.
 The Ordinary Vegan has a great article explaining why.
 Many vegans don’t cook with regular sugar because it is processed with bone char.

-- Once you know about Medjool dates, you won’t be surprised to learn that they can be used so many ways: in smoothies, sauces, puddings, and baked goods.
+- Once you know about Medjool dates, you won’t be surprised to learn that they can be used in so many ways: in smoothies, sauces, puddings, and baked goods.
 In fact, anywhere you need a little sweetener, you can use these powerhouse fruits!
 I’ve even used them to cut the acidity in some of my tomato dishes like my Homemade Pasta Sauce Recipe.

 How to Use Medjool Dates in Your Everyday Cooking